Zesor/Le-Monde3.0/README.md

 # :mortar_board: Starton/Binance/Ledger Hackaton
 ## :trophy: Goal of the Hackaton
-:heavy_check_mark: Make a decentralized Web App so, journalists and media can avoid censorship.
+:heavy_check_mark:  Develop a decentralized platform to allow journalists and the media to share information without being censored.

 ## French Persona

 Today, the __blockchain__ is used in different areas : finance, health, art..., but it can be complicated to apprehend it and to use it.

-Our company, __STAIVM__, made up of IT students is very interested in the world of blockchain and web3, who offers new possibilities which go far beyond our imagination.
-We decided to make up a project that accelerate the transition from web2 to web3, for a decentralized future.
+Our company, __STAIVM__, made up of IT students is very interested to render the web more decentralized, we only build project that can help the society, (think about Vot'Chain last hackathon 😉) who offers new possibilities which go far beyond our imagination.

 --------------------------------------------------------------------------------------------------------------------------------------------------